AarambhDevHub/secret-frontend/README.md

 You can view a live demo of the application [here](https://youtu.be/fUBgSMgCRVI) (if applicable).

-## Purchase Backend Code

-If you’re interested in purchasing the backend code, which includes the following features:
-- User-specific databases
-- Central database access
-- Four types of encryption methods
-- Versioning of secrets
-- API key access for secure operations

-You can purchase the backend code [here](buymeacoffee.com/aarambhdevhub/e/315188) for **$50**.
-Your purchase will include documentation and support for integrating with the frontend.

 ## Installation

 To get started with the frontend project, follow these steps: